sunny-chung/hello-http/doc/transports/grpc.md

 shell.
 All service method types are supported.
 If only response bodies are needed, the verbose option `-v` can be removed.

+Note: It is only available for Linux & macOS.

 ![grpcurl](../grpcurl.png)